ctjaume/SQL-Warm-Up-Basics/README.md

-# This repository is currently under revision

-# PYTHON-SQL EXERCICES II (SPANISH)
+SQL EXERCICES (SPANISH)

 ## Description

-This exercices show that proper Python and SQL skills are acquired and they were meant to be solved in the most efficient way.
+nba_db.sql: Creation of a simple database and some easy queries.

+northwind_creation.sql: Creation of a database, including some useful constraints (code provided by Adalab)

+northwind_queries.sql: Learn how to use subqueries

-Feel free to check them to improve your skills as well
+Feel free to check this in order to improve your SQL skills

 ## Installation

-Python version: 3.9.7

-Anaconda3

 MySQL Workbench version: 8

-## Libraries

-## Usage

-SQL queries must be run in MySQL Workbench.

-Check repository "University database" to learn how to run queries directly from a notebook using Python.

 ## Credits